 Sayulita Nayarit, Mexico Travel Guide

-Sayulita's most recognizable spots capture its essence and are central to its charm.
-These are open-air public spaces, so they do not have specific operating hours or entry fees.
+Sayulita's most recognizable spots capture its spirit and are central to its charm.
+These are open-air public spaces, so they lack specific operating hours or entry fees.

 Self-guided exploring is standard.
 No formal guided tours are typically needed for these central spots.

-Sayulita'its past is more visible in its recent development than in bygone ruins or long-standing historical structures.
+Sayulita'its past is more visible in its recent development than in bygone ruins or long-standing historic buildings.

 The town's main beach, ideal for surfing, swimming, and various beach activities.